chancsy/Websites-BestMFA/README.md

 WAIT!
 I NEED TO ENROLL IN THIS GOOGLE ADVANCED THREAD PROTECTION to use hardware keys as the only 2FA method?
 AND I CAN ONLY USE THUNDERBIRD AS E-MAIL CLIENT FROM HERE ONWARDS, AND SYNOLOGY CLOUD WILL STOP WORKING???

 Above are the problems you may when trying to use security tokens as your main 2FA method.
 Since a lot of the websites yet to support security tokens as 2FA I needed to keep a list to remind myself to check them in the future.
 As I visited more websites, the range of 2FA/MFA options and combinations of them are totally.. unexpectedly unstandardized, and the combinations of different MFA options are as complicated as they can be to consider which would give the best security.

-The need to have a standard rule to follow when setting up 2FA/MFA give birth to this document.
+The realization that some websites allow MFA only with SMS-2FA enabled, or give no options to disable less secure 2FA options, and the need to have a standard rule to follow when setting up 2FA/MFA give birth to this document.

 ## Ranks
 | Rank | Sub-rank | Best 2FA Options                                           |